bongodev/k8sStarter/minikube/deploy-sample-application/README.md

     kubectl describe deployments.apps --namespace sample-app   sample-deployment

+## Check if nginx is working from terminal:
+	minikube ip #it will return the minikube IP

+	curl http://<ip got from minikube ip command>:30080  # i.e. http://192.168.49.5:30080

+	You should see html content
-Once you're finished with the sample application, you can remove the sample namespace, service, and deployment with the following command.
+## Once you're finished with the sample application, you can remove the sample namespace, service, and deployment with the following command.

     kubectl delete namespace sample-app